atshpe/phalcon-mvc-skeleton/README.md

 # phalcon-mvc-skeleton
-Simple php MVC application with session and ACL.
+Simple dockerized php MVC application with session and ACL.

 # to run the project